Mud and Wool

 Is starting this blog really the best use of my kids’ nap time?
 Maybe not, but oh well.

-When you feel envious of others, envy yourself instead.
+When you want to envy others, envy yourself instead.

 Can I tell you a secret?
 Sometimes I struggle with envy.
+Sometimes I even envy my friends, the people I love and admire the most.
 These days I don’t have a ton of free time or spare change, and sometimes I feel envious of those who do.
-But I realized recently that when I struggle with comparison, I can play a little trick on myself.
+But I realized recently that when I struggle with comparison, I can play a little trick on myself instead.
 Rather than envying others, I imagine what someone else might envy about me:

 1. I have four healthy kids.